mayurah/Evaluation-Manual/README.md

 > Here are the current evaluation parameters that we have listed, which we use at [HackerEarth](https://www.hackerearth.com/)

-> Please feel free to fork this repo and add more aspects which would help evaluate hackathons and code sprint events involving aspects such as innovation, code, design and user experience.
+> Please feel free to fork this repo and add more aspects which would help evaluate hackathons, security/ctf, cloud orchestration  and code sprint events involving aspects such as innovation, code, design and user experience.

 **Four core parameters**: